laxmimurali/2DUNet/README.md

   val_images
   va_masks

-predictions are saved in saved_images
+Predictions are saved in saved_images